dsc-courses/dsc10-2025-su/index.md

 {: .success }
 Welcome to DSC 10!
 To start, read the [syllabus](https://dsc10.com/syllabus) carefully, paying special attention to the ["Getting Started"](https://dsc10.com/syllabus/#-getting-started) section.
 Make sure to complete the Welcome Survey and [Pretest](https://practice.dsc10.com/pretest/) to get off to a good start!

+{: .warning}
+If you're trying to watch the Zoom recording below for lectures 1/2 and having issues, try this password: `=.*5tW55`

 [Jump to the current week](#week-1-python-basics-and-dataframes){: .btn }

 {% for module in site.modules %}